whtakeda/tamagatchi_app/README.md

 - BOOTSTRAP VERSION CONFLICTS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 - some error/status messages need to be cleared out after being displayed
 - code needs some serious refactoring
+- partial information is not saved (e.g. name, possibly email) when an invalid signup request occurs

 ## Next Steps
 - improved integration between message board and TamaGAtchi leveling, including adding new features to provide additional ways to level up.